dodocloud/games-course/wiki/docs/tutorials/three_intro.md

   - `scale`

 ## Exercise
+- **the exercise is relevant to a project version with a tag of 4.2**

 - go to `examples\src\02-three-intro\sprites.ts`
 - follow the instructions in TODO blocks and render animated particles by the picture below